Freekers/cod4-docker/readme.md

-# COD4 Docker dedicated server
+# COD4x 1.7a Dedicated Server in Docker

 *Call of Duty 4 Dedicated Server based on COD4x 1.7a as Docker image*